-- (a) An example or note used in this notice is only illustrative of the provision to which it relates.
-It does not limit the provision. - (b) If an example or a note and the provisions to which it relates are inconsistent, the provision prevails.
+{1} An example or note used in this notice is only illustrative of the provision to which it relates.
+It does not limit the provision.

+{2} If an example or a note and the provisions to which it relates are inconsistent, the provision prevails.

-7. Interpretation of Discrepant Results
+7. Interpretation of discrepant results

-- (a) Colour vision screening must be undertaken as required by the Civil Aviation Timetable for Routine Examinations General Directions Notice 2009. - (b) If there is a significant discrepancy between the results of a recent vision examination and any past colour vision examinations then the medical examiner should resolve the discrepancy by - i. consulting the applicant's CAA medical file to assist in determining which results should be relied upon; or - ii. seeking further colour vision examinations to assist in determining which results should be relied upon.
+(1) Colour vision screening must be undertaken as required by the Civil Aviation Timetable for Routine Examinations General Directions Notice 2009.

+(2) If there is a significant discrepancy between the results of a recent vision examination and any past colour vision examinations, then the medical examiner should resolve the discrepancy by -

+(a) consulting the applicant's CAA medical file to assist in determining which results should be relied upon; or

+(b) seeking further colour vision examinations to assist in determining which results should be relied upon.